 We’re offered to manage all of your finances through that one checking account and that one saving account that we are given when we first open our accounts.
 When running all of your expenses through one account and all of your saving goals through another account; things can get out of order quickly.
 This setup has only primed us to overspend on our lifestyle, which cuts into our bills and financial goals.
 Leaving us with an unfunctional budget, new debt, and financial stress every month.
 My goal was to create a simple banking strategy to fix this problem with the minimum amount of effort.

 What’s the High-5 Banking Method?

-The high-5 banking method is a simple way to remember the minimum amount of bank accounts that you need to keep your finances organized and straightforward.
+The High-5 banking method is a simple way to remember the minimum amount of bank accounts that you need to keep your finances organized and straightforward.
 When we teach kids how to count we start with the basics of 1-5 and then move on to 6-10.
 I want to keep personal finance that simple and explain how to set up your bank accounts for success.

 So, If you ever need a quick reminder of how many bank accounts you need just take a look at your hand.
 Each finger of your hand represents either a checking account or a savings account and here they follow:

-- Thumb: Checking Account for your Bills
+1. Bills – Checking Account

 Your bills are the mandatory expenses you have to pay or they will quickly affect your life and credit.
 These bills take up a large percentage of our income and staying ahead of these bills will help you from getting into debt or living paycheck to paycheck.
 Here is a small list of Bills that are considered fixed expenses.